The Idea INDEX

 The Markets Can Only Be Navigated, Not Solved

-By default, most assume the markets are complicated, like a bicycle.
+Most assume the markets are complicated like a bicycle.
 Instead, they are complex like a rainforest.
-From here springs all misfortune for the novice or endangers the experienced trader.
+This brings misfortune for novices or endangers experienced traders.

 What are these terms?
 In a ‘complicated’ system, you can separate and recombine the parts, and you will not be surprised.
+A complicated environment is linear; therefore, it is solvable and computable.
 1+1=2.
-A complicated environment is linear; therefore, it is solvable and computable.
 Iteration and best practices win.
-That best practice never changes.
-This is because a complicated environment or system is static; it remains unchanged.
-Reducing a system to its individual parts (reductionism) and studying them individually is an effective method for understanding a linear, yet complicated system.
+That best practice never changes because a complicated or static environment remains unchanged.
+Reducing a system to its individual parts (reductionism) and studying them individually is effective for understanding a linear, complicated system.

-This also means that cause and effect are directly observable and predictable.
+This means cause and effect are directly observable and predictable.
 Answering the question posed by the system does not alter the question being asked simultaneously.
 Causality is a one-way street.
-Incidentally, schooling, along with its assessment methods and much of mainstream economics and finance that have developed over the last century, implicitly and explicitly base their worldview on the idea that the world is a static and solvable—i.e. ‘complicated’ system or environment.
+Over the last century, schooling, its assessment methods, and much of mainstream economics and finance developed, implicitly and explicitly basing their worldview on a static and solvable—i.e. ‘complicated’ system or environment.
 Computation, not creativity, won the last two centuries, did it not?

 Yet, the world, in its infinite multitudes, is complex, not complicated.
-In turn, so are the financial markets, which are a strange carnival mirror world that reflects our own.
-In a complex environment, there is only one certainty: change.
-You cannot separate its parts, and you will be surprised, brutally so, in the attempt.
+The financial markets, which are a strange carnival mirror world that reflects our own, are complex too.
+In a complex environment, change is the only certainty.
+You cannot separate its parts, and you’ll be brutally surprised in the attempt.

-In a complex system or environment, there is another level or environment that exists on top of the lower one without formal ‘awareness’ of each other.
-Yet one can affect the other.
+In a complex environment, there’s another level or environment above the lower one without formal ‘awareness’ of each other, yet one can affect the other.
 Consider that you can’t predict traffic by looking at one car.
-(Would you even know that traffic is a phenomenon if you only studied one car?)
+(Would you know that traffic is a phenomenon if you only studied one car?)
 Not even with two cars does traffic emerge; yet aggregate enough cars together, and suddenly ‘traffic’ emerges.
-The drivers are not aware of most other drivers, nor their cars, yet the mass of cars behaves (react to each other) as though the traffic has a mind, a ‘life’ of its own.
-(Is traffic aware of its inner workings?
-Alternatively, the cars and drivers do not have a complete understanding of the ‘guiding hand’ traffic god that has emerged out of their collective presence.)
+The drivers are not aware of most other drivers, nor their cars, yet the mass of cars behaves (reacts to each other) as though the traffic has a mind, a ‘life’ of its own.
+(Is traffic aware of its inner workings?)
+Alternatively, the cars and drivers do not understand the ‘guiding hand’ traffic god that emerged from their collective presence.

-Two key words have so far been repeated, which are used as identifiers of an environment: ‘pattern’ and ‘emergence’.
+So far, two key words have been repeated, which are used as identifiers of an environment: ‘pattern’ and ‘emergence’.
 Consider what Traders of Our Time relayed from John Holland’s introduction to complexity science in Chapter 13: The Sphinx (p.424):

 John H. Holland (2014: 5–6)2 identifies “several kinds of telltale behaviour” of a complex system: